 - Choose the Right Platform – My best suggestion is to choose one platform you value the most and go with it.
 Hashtag the brand of your item.
 Many users also use Pinterest to make their items known to the public.

 - Engage with Poshmark Community on Instagram – For me, the best platform is Instagram.
 The community of resellers out there is impressive.
 By following #poshmarkseller, you can find anyone involved in this fantastic journey.

 - Use great keywords – Search for the item you are selling through specific keywords, and your listing may show up on Google with a direct link to your Poshmark closet.

 Poshmark has a “sharing” button.
 This used to be very difficult in the past as item listings had to be shared one at a time, but now there is a bulk function.
 To keep your listings up to date and more competitive with other listings, you must share your items.
 This can be time-consuming, but with the bulk share option, it takes about 2-3 minutes to share your entire Poshmark closet, even if you have 100 items listed.

 The extra income is not the only benefit to selling on Poshmark.
 It has unleashed my creative side, a part of myself I did not know very well.
 I started to enjoy photography, learned about social media, started creating on Canva and Snapseed, and shared my work.
 I learned about scale and design, fabric and texture, and I found a group of passionate resellers willing to support and help me along the way.

-Poshmark is a wonderful selling app that is easy and fun.
+Poshmark is a wonderful selling app that is easy and fun and can be a great side hustle.
 Allow yourself to take the leap by just taking a short walk into your closet and finding what you no longer need.
 And remember, you can sell more than just clothing, but clothing can be the best place to start.
 Take a few pictures on your smartphone, upload them to the app, name your price, and sell, sell, sell!